-This rule sheet gives the general rules.
-Many cards add special rules, so in most cases when the rules disagree with a card, follow the card.
+This rulesheet gives the general rules.
+Many cards add special rules, so in most cases when the rulesheet disagrees with a card, follow the card.
 However, ignore any card effect that might seem to contradict one of the rules listed below unless the card explicitly says it supersedes that rule!

-I. Nothing can reduce a player below Level 1, although card effects might reduce a player's or a monster's combat strength below 1.

-2. You go up a level after combat only if you kill a monster.

-.
-You cannot collect rewards for defeating a monster (e.g. Treasure, levels) in the middle of a combat.
-You must finish the fight before gaining any rewards.

-4. You must kill a monster to reach Level 10 and win, unless otherwise stated by a card.
+- Nothing can reduce a player below Level 1, although card effects might reduce a player's or a monster's combat strength (p.
+3) below 1. - 2.
+You go up a level after combat only if you kill a monster. - 3.
+You cannot collect rewards for defeating a monster (e.g., Treasure, levels) in the middle of a combat.
+You must finish the fight before gaining any rewards. - 4.
+You must kill a monster to reach Level 10.